MicrosoftDocs/learn/learn-pr/student-evangelism/web-development-101-vars/includes/4-exercise-variables.md

 You need to take what you know of Texas Holdem and create variables.
 In doing so, you need to think about _starter values_ and values that will change over time.

-You know the following about Texas Holdem, it can have players, starter cards, points (you are using that over many).
-There is more to it than that, but you need to start somewhere.
+You know the following information on how Texas Holdem works, it can have players, starter cards, points (you are using that over many).
+There is more to know of Texas Holdem works than we discussed so far, but you need to start somewhere.

 1. Create a file _app.js_